mozilla/mig/doc/concepts.rst

 .. code:: json

     {
         "filechecker": {
-			"requiredsignatures": 1,
-			"authoritativesigners": [
-				"E60892BB9BD89A69F759A1A0A3D652173B763E8F"
-			]
+            "minimumweight": 2,
+            "investigators": {
+                "Bob Kelso": {
+                    "fingerprint": "E60892BB9BD...",
+                    "weight": 2
+                },
+                "John Smith": {
+                    "fingerprint": "9F759A1A0A3...",
+                    "weight": 1
                 }
             }
+        }
+    }

+`investigators` contains a list of users with their PGP fingerprints, and their weight, an integer that represents their access level.
-`authoritativesigners` contains the PGP fingerprint of the public key of an investigator.
-When an agent receives an action that calls the filechecker module, it will first verify the signature of the action, and then validates that the signer is authorized to perform the action.
+When an agent receives an action that calls the filechecker module, it will first verify the signatures of the action, and then validates that the signers are authorized to perform the action.
+This is done by counting the weights of the signatures, and verifying that they equal or exceed the minimum required weight.

+Thus, in the example above, investigator John Smith cannot issue a filechecker action alone.
+His weight of 1 doesn't satisfy the minimum weight of 2 required by the filechecker permission.
+Therefore, John will need to ask investigator Bob Kelso to sign his action as well.
+The weight of both investigators are then added, giving a total of 3, which satisfies the minimum weight of 2.

+This method gives ample flexibility to require multiple signatures on modules, and ensure that one investigator cannot perform sensitive actions on remote endpoints without the permissions of others.

 The default permission `default` can be used as a default for all modules.
 It has the following syntax: